-You do need marketing.
+You do need marketing in life sciences.

 If you’ve been in business a little while, you’ll have had some success finding customers — probably through trade shows and events.
 They seem like the best way to get the word out about your product.
 After all, you’ve got a whole lot of people all in the one place, all specifically there to learn about new advances in medical devices and biotech.
 In contrast, it can be hard to picture someone trying to find products they don’t even know about online.